flyingcircusio/fc-nixos/doc/src/kubernetes.md

 ### IPv6 support

-By default, Kubernetes clusters in our environment are configured with single-stack IPv4-only networking.
-This means that pods are only assigned a single IPv4 address, and cannot access external IPv6-only hosts.
+By default, new Kubernetes clusters in our environment are configured with dual-stack networking enabled.
+This means that pods are assigned both an IPv4 and an IPv6 address, and can access external hosts over both address families.

-However, we provide the option to enable dual-stack networking when the cluster is first created, so that pods can be assigned both IPv4 and IPv6 addresses.
-Dual-stack networking can be enabled by setting the `flyingcircus.kubernetes.network.enableIPv6` NixOS option to `true` in the host configuration on each node in the cluster, **before** any k3s roles are added to the node.
+Dual-stack networking can be disabled when the cluster is first created by setting the `flyingcircus.kubernetes.network.enableIPv6` NixOS option to `false` in the host configuration in each node in the cluster before any k3s roles are assigned.
+In this case, pods will only receive a single IPv4 address.
+However, single-stack networking in Kubernetes is **not recommended**.

 :::{warning}
 It is not possible to change the value of the `flyingcircus.kubernetes.network.enableIPv6` option after the cluster is created.
 Changing this value after cluster creation (after the k3s daemon has been started for the first time) has the potential to irrecoverably break the cluster, and is explicitly not supported.

-Migrating an existing cluster with single-stack networking to dual-stack networking requires the cluster to be destroyed and recreated.
+Changing between single-stack networking and dual-stack networking (and vice versa) requires the cluster to be destroyed and recreated.
 :::

+Note that clusters which were originally created on platfrom versions 25.11 and older do not have dual-stack networking enabled unless explicitly configured.
+As dual-stack networking is now enabled by default in 26.05 and later, care must be taken when adding new agent VM's to clusters upgraded from older versions, to ensure that the networking configuration is consistent across the entire cluster.
+In this case, it's recommended to explicitly set the `flyingcircus.kubernetes.network.enableIPv6` option on all the cluster VM's to match the configuration with which the cluster was originally created.

 ## Storage